nicolaheld24/cmip6r/README.md

 ## Overview

-`cmip6r` provides a simple interface to access CMIP6 climate model projections.
-With a single function call, you can download NetCDF data for any model, scenario, variable, time range, and region — and immediately visualize the results.

-## What cmip6r can do

 `cmip6r` works on two levels:

-**Download any CMIP6 variable** — `get_cmip6_data()` works with all variables available on the CDS (temperature, precipitation, humidity, wind, radiation, ...), on a global scale or with a custom bounding box.
+**Download any CMIP6 variable** — `get_cmip6_data()` works with all scenarios, models, and variables available on the CDS (temperature, precipitation, humidity, wind, ...), on a global scale or with a custom bounding box.
 Downloading via R is faster and more reproducible than using the CDS website manually.

 **Ready-made plots for key variables** — `plot_timeseries()` provides automatic